IkramJeelani/Planetary-Gear-System-Design/README.md

 * Motion study performed in SolidWorks to verify rotational behavior
 * Smooth transmission between gears with correct constraints
 * No collision or interference detected
-* Output rotation matches calculated gear ratio
+* Output rotation matches calculated gear ratio (6:1)

+## 📈 What I Learned

+- Practical implementation of planetary gear kinematics
+- Translating theoretical gear equations into CAD models
+- Importance of assembly constraints in motion behavior
+- Validation of mechanical systems using simulation tools

 ## 📌 Notes